apache/trafficserver/doc/developer-guide/api/functions/TSSslSession.en.rst

 The functions work with the :type:`TSSslSessionID` object to identify sessions to retrieve, insert, or delete.

-The functions also work with the :type:`TSSslSession` object which can be cast to a pointer to the openssl SSL_SESSION object.
+The functions also work with the :type:`TSSslSession` object which can be cast to a pointer to the OpenSSL SSL_SESSION object.

 These functions perform the appropriate locking on the session cache to avoid errors.